What’s Non-Allergic Rhinitis?

 Airborne pollutants or odors, certain foods or beverages, some medications, changes in the weather or underlying chronic health problems can all trigger symptoms of non-allergic rhinitis.
 These symptoms can come and go or be constant.

-The most common symptoms of non-allergic rhinitis are:
+While symptoms vary, the most common symptoms of non-allergic rhinitis are: